 The next step is to decide who will be the Director, Company Secretary and Shareholders of your new Limited Company.

 An Irish Limited Company needs to have at least one Director.
-This person is will be responsible for managing it on behalf of the shareholders.
+This person will be responsible for managing it on behalf of the shareholders.
 One of the key requirements is that the Director is an EEA Resident.
-But if you don’t have any Directors who live in the EEA, you’ll have to purchase a non-EEA resident bond.
-So this may cause a slight delay in the process if you’re not aware from the beginning.
+But you’ll have to purchase a non-EEA resident bond if you don’t have any Directors who live in the EEA.
+So this may cause a slight delay in the process if you’re unaware from the beginning.
 A bond insures your company for a sum of €25,000 over a period of 2 years, after which it has to be renewed.
 This type of insurance covers certain offences under the Companies Act 2014.

 Similarly, all Irish Limited Companies are required to have a Company Secretary.
-In case your company has only one Director, you need to appoint a different person to act as the Secretary.
+If your company has only one Director, you must appoint a different person to act as the Secretary.
 This role has to be fulfilled by a reliable and trustworthy person.
-Company Secretary’s responsibilities include ensuring that your company’s Constitution is compliant with company law, as well as offering advice and guidance.
-Failure to appoint a well-versed Company Secretary with the skillset and experience necessary for ensuring your company’s compliance might result in serious fines and penalties.
+Company Secretary’s responsibilities include ensuring that your company’s Constitution complies with company law and offering advice and guidance.
+Failure to appoint a well-versed Company Secretary with the skillset and experience necessary to ensure your company’s compliance might result in serious fines and penalties.

 Your Shareholders are those who own at least one share of your company’s stock.
 This means that they own a part of the company.
 The Shareholders and Directors can be the same people in small businesses.